 Here’s a look at NASA (National Aeronautics and Space Administration), the United States government agency that conducts research into space.

-There are ten major NASA installations, including the Kennedy Space Center in Florida and the Johnson Space Center in Houston, Texas.
+There are 10 major NASA facilities, including the Kennedy Space Center in Florida and the Johnson Space Center in Houston.

 October 4, 1957 - The Soviets launch Sputnik 1, the world’s first artificial satellite.

-February 20, 1962 - John Glenn becomes the first American to circle the Earth, making three orbits in his Friendship 7 Mercury spacecraft.
+February 20, 1962 - Glenn becomes the first American to circle the Earth, making three orbits in the Friendship 7 Mercury spacecraft.

-March 23, 1965 - The first operational mission of Project Gemini takes place, under the command of Mercury astronaut Virgil "Gus" Grissom.
+March 23, 1965 - The first operational mission of Project Gemini takes place, under the command of Mercury astronaut Grissom.

 June 3-7, 1965 - The second piloted Gemini mission, GT-4, stays aloft for four days.
 Astronaut Edward H. White II performs the first extra-vehicular activity (EVA) or spacewalk by an American.

 January 27, 1967 - Apollo 1 catches fire during a dress rehearsal and the three astronauts aboard, Lt.
-Col. Virgil I. Grissom, Lt.
-Col. Edward H. White, and Roger B. Chaffee, are killed.
+Col. Grissom, Lt.
+Col. White and Roger B. Chaffee, are killed.

 July 16-24, 1969 - Apollo 11 goes to the moon.
-On July 20, 1969, the Lunar Module with astronauts Neil A. Armstrong and Edwin E. Aldrin lands on the lunar surface while Michael Collins orbits overhead in the Apollo command module.
-Armstrong sets foot on the surface, saying that it is "one small step for a man, one giant leap for mankind."
+On July 20, 1969, the Lunar Module with astronauts Neil A. Armstrong and Edwin E. “Buzz” Aldrin Jr. lands on the lunar surface, while Michael Collins orbits overhead in the Apollo command module.
+Armstrong becomes the first man to walk on the moon.

-April 11-17, 1970 - The flight of Apollo 13 becomes one of the near disasters of the Apollo flight program when an oxygen tank in the Apollo service module ruptures and damages several of the power, electrical, and life support systems.
-NASA ground personnel and the crew, well on their way to the Moon, work together to find a safe way home.
-The astronauts and NASA engineers on the ground find that the Lunar Module, a self-contained spacecraft unaffected by the accident, could be used as a “lifeboat” to provide austere life support for the return trip.
+April 11-17, 1970 - During the flight of Apollo 13, an oxygen tank ruptures and damages several of the electrical and life support systems.
+The astronauts and NASA engineers on the ground find that the Lunar Module, a self-contained spacecraft unaffected by the accident, can be used as a “lifeboat” to provide austere life support for the return trip.
 The crew returns safely on April 17, 1970.

 July 15-24, 1975 - The Apollo-Soyuz Test Project is the first human space flight mission managed jointly by two nations.
-It is designed to test the compatibility of rendezvous and docking systems for American and Soviet spacecraft in order to open the way for future joint human flights.
+It is designed to test the compatibility of rendezvous and docking systems for United States and Soviet spacecrafts in order to open the way for future joint flights.

 April 12, 1981 - Astronauts John W. Young and Robert L. Crippen fly Space Shuttle Columbia on the first flight of the Space Transportation System (STS-1).
 Columbia becomes the first airplane-like craft to land from orbit for reuse.

 June 18, 1983 - Astronauts Robert L. Crippen and Frederick H. Hauck pilot Space Shuttle Challenger (STS-7) on a mission to launch two communications satellites and the reusable Shuttle Pallet Satellite (SPAS 01).
-Sally K. Ride, one of three mission specialists on the first Shuttle flight with five crewmembers, becomes the first American woman astronaut.
+Sally K. Ride, one of three mission specialists on the flight, becomes the first American woman astronaut.

-January 28, 1986 - The space shuttle Challenger on mission STS-51L explodes 73 seconds after launch as a result of a leak in one of two Solid Rocket Boosters that ignite the main liquid fuel tank.
-All seven crew on board die: Commander Francis R. (Dick) Scobee, pilot Michael J. Smith, three mission specialists, Judith A. Resnik, Ronald E. McNair, Ellison S. Onizuka, payload specialist Gregory B. Jarvis, and Sharon Christa McAuliffe, a teacher selected through the teacher in space program.
+January 28, 1986 - The Challenger explodes 73 seconds after launch as a result of a leak in one of the solid rocket boosters.
+All seven crew on board die: Commander Francis R. (Dick) Scobee, pilot Michael J. Smith, three mission specialists, Judith A. Resnik, Ronald E. McNair, Ellison S. Onizuka, payload specialist Gregory B. Jarvis and Sharon Christa McAuliffe, a teacher selected through the teacher in space program.